enoshrodrigo/result-system/README.md

 ## 🔒 License

-This project is open-sourced under the [MIT License](https://opensource.org/licenses/MIT).
+This project is open-sourced under the [ Apache License](http://www.apache.org/licenses/LICENSE-2.0).

 ---